datacarpentry/r-raster-vector-geospatial/_posts/2015-12-11-Rast04-Multi-Band-Raster.md

 ##About
-This lesson will walk through how to work with multi-band raster data in R.
+This lesson explores how to import and plot a multi-band raster in
+R. It also covers how to plot a three-band color image using the `plotRGB()` function in `R`.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.